onyxcollc/python-appium-automation/README.md

 This project is built for educational and demo purposes only

 🔗 Credits
-Created with ❤️ by [Your Name]
+Created with by Nicholas Olumese
-Automation Engineer | QA Tester | Python + Appium Enthusiast
+Automation Engineer